tengu-team/layer-kafka-subscriber-k8s/README.md

 # layer-kafka-subscriber
 This layer sets up a Flask API to subscribe to Kafka topics.
+Subscribing to the api can be done via the [kafka-subclient](https://github.com/IBCNServices/layer-kafka-subclient).

 # Usage
 The layer requires a relation with Apache Kafka.